Mary H. Murguia: Elton Simpson case

 On March 14, 2011, Murguia acquitted Elton Simpson of making a false statement to federal agents involving terrorism, and released him on probation with a minor fine for lesser charges.
 Simpson had allegedly lied to FBI agents about his intent to travel to Somalia to join up with terrorist groups to kill non-Muslims, but Murguia declined to enhance his sentence based on the government's evidence.
 Four years later, Simpson was one of two terrorists who attacked a free speech event in Texas, injuring an unarmed security guard and being killed in the process.
 Evidence indicated that after Murguia released him, Simpson became involved with the terrorist organization Islamic State of Iraq and the Levant, who immediately after the attack claimed Simpson was a "soldier for the caliphate".

 Melendres v.
 Arpaio

 Murguia recused herself from the federal racial profiling case against Maricopa County Sheriff Joe Arpaio in February 2009.
 Arpaio's attorneys alleged Murguia had, "...a natural, personal bias in favor of the Plaintiffs," based upon her sister's leadership of National Council of La Raza, which has been highly critical of Arpaio.

 The Melendres case was reassigned.
-In May 2013, Judge Murray Snow ruled that Arpaio had indeed engaged in racial profiling.
+In May 2013, Judge G. Murray Snow ruled that Arpaio had indeed engaged in racial profiling.
 In 2014, Snow found Arpaio had violated court orders addressing cessation of racial profiling, and began proceedings to hold Arpaio in contempt of court.
 Arpaio has also accused Snow of bias, and initiated previously-secret investigations into the alleged bias.